GST/HST credit : calculation and payments

 The CRA will recalculate your credit and send you a goods and services tax / harmonized sales tax (GST/HST) credit notice showing the revised calculation:

-- after you tell the CRA about changes to your situation that could affect your credit (see "When to contact the CRA about the GST/HST credit").
+- after you tell the CRA about changes to your situation that could affect your credit (see keep your information up to date)

 Yes.
 To receive the GST/HST credit, you have to be 19 years of age (unless you are a parent or married or living common-law).
-You should file a 2014 return.
-That way, if you are entitled to receive, your first payment will be after the month of your 19th birthday.
-For example, if you turn 19 in July, August, or September 2015, you are eligible for the GST/HST credit starting in October 2015, as it is the first payment date after the month of your 19th birthday.
-Similarly, if you turn 19 in October, November, or December 2015, you will be eligible for the credit beginning in January 2016.
+You should file a 2015 return.
+That way, if you are entitled to receive it, your first payment will be after the month of your 19th birthday.
+For example, if you turn 19 in July, August, or September 2016, you are eligible for the GST/HST credit starting in October 2016, as it is the first payment date after the month of your 19th birthday.
+Similarly, if you turn 19 in October, November, or December 2016, you will be eligible for the credit beginning in January 2017.

-The CRA calculate your GST credit for the benefit period of July 2015 to June 2016 based on:
+The CRA calculates your credit for the benefit period of July 2016 to June 2017 based on:

-- the number of children for whom you have registered for the Canada child tax benefit or the GST/HST credit; and
+- the number of children for whom you have registered for the Canada child benefit (CCB) or the GST/HST credit

 If you are single, your family net income is the amount from line 236 of your income tax return, or the amount that it would be if you filed a return.
 If you have a spouse or common-law partner, their net income is added with your net income to get your family net income.